navcoin/navcoin-org/content/for-business/index.md

 {{< zig_section
 titleText="Accept Online Payments"
 imgSrc="/images/for-business/bus-for-bus.svg"
 paragraphText="CoinPayments is a little like PayPal, but for digital currencies.
 Plug-ins include a shopping cart, payment button, invoicing, and point-of-sale interface.
-If your business is in the EuroZone or USA, you can withdraw funds in EURO or USD." buttonText="Visit CoinPayments" buttonUrl="https://www.coinpayments.net/" buttonImgSrc="/images/icons/rightward-arrow.svg"
+If your business is in the EuroZone or USA, you can withdraw funds in EURO or&nbsp;USD." buttonText="Visit CoinPayments" buttonUrl="https://www.coinpayments.net/" buttonImgSrc="/images/icons/rightward-arrow.svg"